-A. In addition to payments authorized by Section 42-3-5 NMSA 1978, the displacing agency, as a part of the cost of the program or project, may make an additional payment not to exceed thirty-one thousand dollars (\$31,000) to a displaced person who is displaced from a dwelling actually owned and occupied by the displaced person for not less than ninety days prior to the initiation of negotiations for acquisition of the property.
+A. In addition to payments authorized by Section 42-3-5 NMSA 1978, the displacing agency, as a part of the cost of the program or project, may make an additional payment not to exceed twenty-two thousand five hundred dollars (\$22,500) to any displaced person who is displaced from a dwelling actually owned and occupied by the displaced person for not less than one hundred eighty days prior to the initiation of negotiations for acquisition of the property.
 The additional payment shall include the following:

-(1) the amount that when added to the acquisition cost to the displacing agency of the dwelling acquired by the displacing agency equals the reasonable cost of a comparable replacement dwelling;
+(1) the amount, if any, which, when added to the acquisition cost to the displacing agency of the dwelling acquired by the displacing agency, equals the reasonable cost of a comparable replacement dwelling;

-(2) the amount that will compensate the displaced person for any increased interest cost and other debt service costs that the displaced person is required to pay for financing the acquisition of a comparable replacement dwelling.
-The amount shall be paid only if the dwelling acquired by the displacing agency was encumbered by a bona fide mortgage that was a valid lien on the dwelling for not less than one hundred eighty days prior to the initiation of negotiations for the acquisition of the dwelling.
-The amount of the increased costs shall be equal to the excess in the aggregate interest and other debt service costs of the amount of the principal of the mortgage on the replacement dwelling that is equal to the unpaid balance of the mortgage on the acquired dwelling, over the remainder term of the mortgage on the acquired dwelling, reduced to discounted present value.
-The discount rate shall be the prevailing interest rate paid on savings deposits by commercial banks in the general area in which the replacement dwelling is located; and
+(2) the amount, if any, which will compensate the displaced person for any increased interest cost and other debt service costs which he is required to pay for financing the acquisition of any comparable replacement dwelling.
+The amount shall be paid only if the dwelling acquired by the displacing agency was encumbered by a bona fide mortgage which was a valid lien on the dwelling for not less than one hundred eighty days prior to the initiation of negotiations for the acquisition of the dwelling.
+The amount of the increased costs shall be equal to the excess in the aggregate interest and other debt service costs of the amount of the principal of the mortgage on the replacement dwelling, over the remainder term of the mortgage on the acquired dwelling, over the remainder term of the mortgage on the prevailing interest rate paid on savings deposits by commercial banks in the general area in which the replacement dwelling is located; and